surf-visualization/ospray-python/README.md

 The `data_constructor_vec()` function can be used for generating `Data` arrays of `ospcommon::math::vec<n><t>` values.
 The last dimension of the passed array must be 2, 3 or 4.

+When setting parameter values with `set_param()` certain Python values are automatically converted to OSPRay types:

+- A 2/3/4-tuple of float or int is converted to a corresponding `ospcommon::math::vec<n>[i|f]` value.
+If there is at least one float in the tuple it is converted to a `vec<n>f` value, otherwise a `vec<n>i` value is produced.

+- A NumPy array is converted to a `Data` array using `data_constructor()`, so you can pass Numpy arrays directly to `set_param()`.
+However, for parameters that expect vector values an explicit conversion using `data_constructor_vec()` is needed.

+- Lists of OSPRay objects are turned into a `Data` object.
+The list items must all have the same type and are currently limited to GeometricModel, Instance, Material and VolumetricModel.

 Passing regular lists of Python numbers is not supported.
 Use NumPy arrays for those cases.

 Examples: